elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

 Once transformed we use an index operation to overwrite the outdated document with the up-to-date version.
 Optimistic concurrency control ensures that we only overwrite the document once so that any updates/writes by another instance which already completed the migration aren’t overwritten and lost.

 ### New control state
-  → OUTDATED_DOCUMENTS_SEARCH
+  → `OUTDATED_DOCUMENTS_SEARCH`

 ## UPDATE_TARGET_MAPPINGS
 ### Next action
 `updateAndPickupMappings`

-Update the mappings and then use an update_by_query to ensure that all fields are “picked-up” and ready to be searched over
+If another instance has some plugins disabled it will disable the mappings of that plugin's types when creating the temporary index.
+This action will update the mappings and then use an update_by_query to ensure that all fields are “picked-up” and ready to be searched over.

 ### New control state
   → `UPDATE_TARGET_MAPPINGS_WAIT_FOR_TASK`